Hello World, With Parameters

 Content-Type: text/plain

 What we’ve demonstrated is that Pedestal can route the incoming request, GET /greet?name=Michael and isn’t confused by the presence of the query parameter.
-Ultimately, the respond-hello function was invoked, and did its job.
-To update respond-hello to match our goal, we first have to discuss the request argument passed to it.
+Ultimately, the greet-handler function was invoked, and did its job.
+To update greet-handler to match our goal, we first have to discuss the request argument passed to it.

 Also, if you look in the console of your REPL, you’ll see that Pedestal logged the request:

-You’ll see slightly different results; the qtp part is the thread name, for example.
-The point is, you can look in the REPL session to verify that requests are being processed by your server.
+You’ll may see slightly different results, but the takeaway is that you can look in the REPL session to verify that requests are being processed by your server.

 The Request Map

-Here’s a reminder of what respond-hello currently looks like:
+Here’s a reminder of what greet-handler currently looks like:

 1 The function takes one argument, which we call _request